cultuurnet/stoplight-docs-best-practices/docs/authentication.md

 -   Reading a user's newsletter subscriptions (`newsletters:read`)
 -   Updating a user's newsletter subscriptions (`newsletters:update`)

 > At the time of writing, no publiq APIs actually use scopes yet for this purpose.
-Do not use it if the granular access is not really needed _and_ the user needs to be able to grant them themself.
-This section just covers the intended use of scopes, _if_ you need them.
+Only consider using scopes if granular access to a user's resources is required, _and_ the user needs to be able to grant them themself.

 <!-- theme: danger -->